wazp/fe-template/README.md

   - [ ] Add style to it
   - [x] Add WCAG 2.0 compliant snippets for common use cases.
 - [x] Add toaster notification so devs can see when webpack finishes compiling.  - Joe G
+- [ ] Nice to have: Add build question "Use CSS Grid?
+(Default: No) Reccommended for sites supporting evergreen only.", if so, swap out the _grid.less file with a CSS Grid version.